Kirstie's parkrun story started a year after the birth of her second child:

 "I had completed c25k before I had kids, so knew I could run 5km if I put my mind to it!
 So I got down to my local parkrun and just went for it!
 It was a challenge, I was slow, but I went for it and made it all the way around!
 I don't think I would have done it if it hadn't been for the other people there spurring me on.

-In the space of a year, I've gone from trying my first parkrun to being three weeks away from running the London Marathon!
+In the space of a year, I've gone from trying my first parkrun to running the London Marathon!

 Everyone at Bournemouth parkrun is so friendly.
 It's lovely to feel part of something so meaningful for my local community.
 I was in a coffee shop last week and I saw a familiar parkrun face - "oh, I saw you at parkrun last week!"
 I don't think I would have continued a weekly running habit if it hadn't been for parkrun.
 I've volunteered a few times.
 It's such a good opportunity for local communities.
 There's a tail walker too - no one comes last!
 You can walk parkrun.
 I know a few people who've started out walking and then at their own pace, warmed up to jogging.